ottenokLeshi/mergeJoin/README.md

+This implementation joins csv files with Unix newline character.

 # Problem statement

 There are two tables that are stored as plain text files in CSV format.
 Each table has two columns: a random numerical key and a random string value.
 Both fields have fixed size: 9 digits for a key, 14 characters for a value.